SurajRaika/PHPTimer/README.md

-# PHPTimer
+# TimeCli
-PHPTimer is a PHP command-line stopwatch that tracks elapsed time.
+TimeCli is a PHP command-line stopwatch that tracks elapsed time.
 It might add a timer feature later.